 The Coastal Drive from Melbourne to Sydney

-If you plan to travel from Melbourne to Sydney, a great way of doing it to go on a road trip.
-Of course it will take a few days to get there.
-Among all route options, the coastal drive from Melbourne to Sydney is the best.
+Will you travel from Melbourne to Sydney?
+A great way of doing it is to go on a road trip.
+Of course, it will take a few days to get there.
+The coastal drive from Melbourne to Sydney is the best route option.

-While flying from Melbourne to Sydney may be convenient if you are on a tight schedule, if you can add 4-5 more days than it is really worth driving from Melbourne to Sydney.
-Being an easy route with a variety of activities and accommodation options it makes to one of my favourite road trips of Australia.
+While flying from Melbourne to Sydney may be convenient if you are on a tight schedule, adding 4-5 more days is worth driving from Melbourne to Sydney.

 Discovering the East Gippsland – Walhalla historic township